 If you are concerned about your car, a complete list of recalls can be found on the GM website, or by contacting your dealer.

-If you have been injured in an accident involving a Chevrolet Cobalt or another GM vehicle, call Pennsylvania personal injury lawyer, Marion Munley, at Munley Law at 855-866-5529.
-Munley Law will fight for your rights!
+If you have been injured in an accident involving a Chevrolet Cobalt or another GM vehicle, call Pennsylvania personal injury lawyer, Marion Munley, at Munley Law Personal Injury Attorneys at (855) 866-5529.
+Munley Law Personal Injury Attorneys will fight for your rights!

 GM Ignition Switch Recall

 If you or someone you care about has been a victim of an accident in one of the following GM cars, you may have a claim against General Motors:

 - 2005, 2006, 2007, 2008, 2009, and 2010 Chevy Cobalt

 - 2006, 2007, 2008, 2009 and 2010 Pontiac Solstice

 - 2007, 2008, 2009, and -2010 Pontiac G5